frontarm/navi/README.md

 # Junctions: Routing You Can Follow.

-Built for React, using the excellent [history](https://github.com/mjackson/history) package.
+Junctions is a router built from the ground up for React.

+It lets you create *plain-old components with routes and links* that integrate seamlessly with the browser's forward and back buttons.

-Why use Junctions?
+## Why use Junctions?

-- **It's reusable.** No hard-coded URLs means *truly* reusable components.
-- **It's simple.** Everything you need in only 4 functions and 4 methods.
-- **It's independent.** Works great with React, but doesn't rely on it.
+- **Reusability.** Components you create with Junctions are reusable *anywhere*.
+- **User Experience.** The Back and Forward buttons work just as the user expects.
+- **Integration.** Junctions gets out of the way and lets React be React.

+## Getting Started

+The pitch for a super awesome routing library is a funny place to get asked "Do you actually need a router?" -- but it would be irresponsible to tell you how great Junctions is without telling you that *not using any router is often even better*.
+So ask yourself -- [do you really *need* a Router?](/docs/introduction/do-i-need-a-router.md)

+Once you've decided that Junctions fits your needs, its time to get started!
+And you're in luck, because Junctions is super simple.
+Everything you need is available from just 4 functions and 4 methods.
+In fact, Junctions is *so* simple that after following clicking this [Tutorial](/docs) link and following the instructions, you'll have the basics down pat.
+But then what should you do?

-## Demo
+## Demos

-The best way to understand Junctions is to see it in action.
-With that in mind, the [Junctions Website](https://junctions.js.org) uses Junctions underneath the hood -- and logs relevant details to the console as you navigate.
-If you're viewing the website right now, open your developer console to take a look.

-There are also a number of live demos with source.
+This website hosts a number of live demos with source.
 Take a look at the [Raw](/examples/Raw.example.js) example to see how Junctions works without any React-specific helper components, or see [Basic](/examples/Basic.example.js) for a typical example.

+Also, the [Junctions Website](https://junctions.js.org) actually uses Junctions underneath the hood.
+If you're viewing the website right now, open your developer console to take a look!

 ## Installation